galaxyproject/galaxy-hub/src/news/2021-07-galaxy-update/index.md

 </div>

-There are three new positions in the [Galaxy Career Center](/src/careers/index.md), two in Rennes, France (one is due **1 June**), and one in Genoa, Italy (due **13 June**).
-There are also several previously posted positions that are still open, including several with the Galaxy Project in the US.
+There is one new positions in the [Galaxy Career Center](/src/careers/index.md), in Freiburg, **and the application deadline is 30 June.**  There are also several previously posted positions that are still open, including several with the Galaxy Project in the US.
 </div>